khansaddam78680/CSharpInterviewPracticals/README.md

 Result: Provided Number is not Armstrong number
 ```

 ### 8. Find the Factorial of the given number.
 I have described 3 ways of doing it.
+You can find all 3 ways in the Program file.
 ```
 Enter the Number to Find Factorial: 4
 Result: The Factorial of 4 is 12